abprenticewm/DATA_440_Card_Game/README.md

 ## Game Variants

 ### 1. Penney’s Game
 In the original **Penney’s Game**, a fair coin is flipped repeatedly until one player’s sequence appears.
 The first sequence to occur wins.
 Despite the apparent symmetry, some sequences have a **statistical advantage** depending on the opponent’s choice.
-This creates a fascinating nontransitive cycle of dominance among sequences.
+This creates a nontransitive cycle of dominance among sequences.

 ---

 ### 2. The Humble–Nishiyama Variant
 The **Humble–Nishiyama Game** changes the rules by flipping through a full deck of coin outcomes rather than stopping early.
 Each player earns one point (“**trick**”) every time their sequence appears in the deck.
 The player with more tricks at the end wins.

 While this variation still displays nontransitive behavior, the **probability distributions differ subtly** from the original Penney’s Game.
 Sequences that were strong in the first version may not be as dominant here.

 ---

 ### 3. The New Card-Scoring Variant
 This project introduces a **third variant**, where the game is scored by **total cards won** rather than the number of tricks.
 Each time a sequence appears, the player claims **all cards** that form that sequence.
 The player who collects the most cards in total wins.

 This small rule change produces a **significant strategic shift**.
 Simulations suggest that the optimal countersequence for Player 2 differs from the one predicted by Penney’s Game or the Humble–Nishiyama Game.
-The change in scoring subtly alters which patterns are most rewarding, illustrating how different evaluation metrics can transform the underlying strategy landscape.
+The change in scoring changes which patterns are most optimal, showing how different evaluation metrics can alter the best choice of sequence.

 ---